SUSY, Casimir scaling and probabilistic properties of gluon and quark jets evolution: Casimir scaling

-Beyond LO the property (\ref{BasicSUSY}) is violated in the standard "dimension regularization" but it survives in the form of the "dimensional reduction" \cite{Siegel:1979wq} and was used also to check real calculations (see Ref. \cite{Mertig:1995ny} and discussion therein).
-It seems that the relation (\ref{BasicSUSY}) is violated \cite{Almasy:2011eq} at the NNLO level of accuracy but it needs some additional investigations.
+Beyond LO the property (\ref{BasicSUSY}) is violated in the standard "dimension regularization" but it survives in the form of the "dimensional reduction" \cite{Siegel:1979wq} and was used also to check real calculations (see Refs. \cite{Mertig:1995ny,Antoniadis:1981zv} and discussion therein).
+It seems that the relation (\ref{BasicSUSY}) is violated \cite{Almasy:2011eq} at the NNLO level of accuracy but this requires some additional investigations.

-It will be interesting to see if Eq.~(\ref{Basic}) also holds beyond $\mathcal{O}(\gamma_0^3)$ in the case of the "dimensional reduction" \cite{Siegel:1979wq}.
-The choice of a scheme in the above consideration is not so important because a difference in the results of various schemes is exactly canceled in Eq. (\ref{Basic}).
+It will be interesting to check whether Eq.~(\ref{Basic}) also holds beyond $\mathcal{O}(\gamma_0^3)$ in the case of the "dimensional reduction" \cite{Siegel:1979wq}.
+The choice of a scheme in the above consideration is not so important because a difference in the results of various schemes is exactly cancelled in Eq. (\ref{Basic}).

 Following to \cite{Dokshitzer:2008zz}, Eq. (\ref{BasicSUSY}) can be spelled out as an equality of the total probabilities of "quark" and "gluon" decays.
 We note that such probabilistic interpretation becomes to be very important directly in QCD \cite{Teryaev:1998iw,Artru:2008cp} for decoupling of orbital and total angular momenta in nucleon.